What Preparations Can I Make?

 - Photocopies of documents*

-- National Police Clearance from your country of origin
+- Copy of National Police Clearance from your country of origin which was used for your visa application.

 * Make at least 2 sets of photocopies of everything (one to leave at home with family or friends and one

 to bring with you.
-Include serial number of flight tickets, insurance details and emergency contact numbers, credit card numbers & emergency numbers to report theft, your embassy phone number, serial number of travellers’ cheques and valuables, etc.
+Include serial number of flight tickets, insurance details and emergency contact numbers, credit card numbers & emergency numbers to report theft, your embassy phone number and valuables, etc.

 General packing List